machisuji/Wandledi/README.md

 The Wandledi approach
 ---------------------

-So I'd rather like to do keep the HTML clean and express stuff like if and loops in a real programming language.
+So I'd rather like to keep the HTML clean and express stuff like if and loops in a real programming language.
 Now let's see how this is done in Wandledi.
 First Wandledi introduces a third member to the party after throwing out the template and replacing it with plain HTML*.